 If you’re planning a natural birth it’s extremely important to learn about labour, and all the options available, to help you have a more positive experience.

 Having positive sensations like massage can help block or reduce painful sensations in labour.
 Massage is a relaxing way to reduce tension and help with the release of your love hormone, oxytocin.
+There are also some amazing acupressure points that can help reduce pain or help labour along.

 Using heat and warm water in labour can feel amazing.
 It helps provide a comforting distraction and helps soften and relax the body.
 It can actually help reduce the length of labour too.